mexcdevelop/apidocs/source/index.html.md

 | endTime   | long    | NO        | Timestamp in ms to get aggregate trades until INCLUSIVE. |                        |
 | limit     | integer | NO        |                                                          | Default 500; max 1000. |

+startTime and endTime must be used at the same time.

 Response: